 As CEO, Danielle leads the Laridae team, driving the future growth of the company.
 The foundation of Danielle’s professional experience, career, and passion has been rooted in community development.
 An entrepreneurial, strategic thinker, Danielle deploys collaborative approaches to problem-solving.
 She leads some of Laridae’s highest profile strategic planning, governance, communications, and branding projects.
 Prior to consulting, she held executive roles with the Greater Peterborough Innovation Cluster (GPIC) and Peterborough & Kawarthas Economic Development (PKED).
 Danielle has actively engaged in governance throughout her career as a volunteer Board member of non-profits.
-She is currently completing her Chartered Director (C.Dir.) program at McMaster University.
+She recently completed her Chartered Director (C.Dir.) program at McMaster University.
 Bilingual, Danielle is originally from Timmins.

 Jonathan provides sought-after strategic counsel to leaders, executive teams, and boards across Ontario.
 With experience in urban, rural, remote, and First Nations communities, Jonathan’s expertise is in strategic planning, governance, change management, and communications.
 He was Laridae's CEO for its first eight years.
-Jonathan is now solely focused on leading client projects as one of the firm's Senior Associates.
+Jonathan is now solely focused on leading client projects.

 Before founding Laridae, he held leadership roles at a large regional hospital, as well as education and social services organizations.
 Jonathan is a Special Graduate Faculty member in Trent University’s M.A.
 Sustainability Studies Graduate Program.
 An experienced director, he has served terms as Chair of the Board of Directors of Ontario Telemedicine Network (OTN) and Kawartha Haliburton CAS.
 He is a member of the Institute of Corporate Directors and earned a Chartered Director (C.Dir.) designation through McMaster University.
 Jonathan lives with his family outside Lakefield, Ontario.